Doug Pederson: Cleveland Browns

 Pederson considered retirement after being released by the Eagles, but instead signed a two-year contract with the Cleveland Browns on September 2, 2000.
 The Browns' backup, Ty Detmer, suffered a season-ending injury, and the Browns needed a backup quarterback to starter Tim Couch.
 This was the second time in Pederson's career that he was signed to replace an injured Ty Detmer.
 Pederson started as the third quarterback behind Couch and Spergon Wynn, until Couch suffered a season-ending injury in week 7.
 Pederson started the next six games, posting a 1–5 record.
-In a week 13 game against the Baltimore Ravens, he was knocked out of the game with bruised ribs and replaced with Wynn.
+During Week 13 against the Baltimore Ravens, he was knocked out of the game with bruised ribs and replaced with Wynn.
 Wynn started the next week against the Jacksonville Jaguars, but he suffered a season-ending injury and Pederson replaced him.
 Pederson returned for the final two games of the season, losing both, including a 35–24 loss to his former team, the Eagles, and a 24–0 shutout loss to the Tennessee Titans.

 Pederson was released after the season on February 22, 2001.